 I have seen many online markets with cg stuff on it that would never sell, never.
 Before you submit anything just give yourself some time to think.
 Put products on the Market that YOU would need/use yourself regularly.

 - Would it save time for someone?

 - Is it worth the money?

 - Is there too much competition?

-Thank you Jim for taking the time to answer our questions.
-Is there another vendor you think should be showcased?
+Thank you, Jim, for taking the time to answer our questions.
+Is there another creator you think should be showcased?
 Let us know in the comments!